On this page

 The employee insurance and national insurance contribution percentages are set every year.
-You can find the contribution percentages as of 1 January 2017 (Dutch) at Overheid.nl.
+These are the contribution percentages as of 1 January 2019 (in Dutch).

 The social insurance amounts are set every six months.
-You can find the amounts as of 1 January 2017 (Dutch) at Rijksoverheid.nl.
+You can find the amounts as of 1 January 2019 (in Dutch) at Rijksoverheid.nl.